openstreams/wflow/doc/calib_report.rst

 Calibration procedure
 ---------------------

 Calibration was performed in two steps.
-First an initial gues of all parameters was made based on land-use type.
-Secondly  a full matrix search of a number of parameters was performed and best perfroming sets have been chosen per subcatchment (based on NS and bias).
+First an initial guess of all parameters was made based on land-use type.
+Secondly  a full matrix search of a number of parameters was performed and best performing sets have been chosen per subcatchment (based on NS and bias).

 The plots below show the calibration results for the period 1985 -- 1995 for the following stations::